ewolin/ResidualPDF/README.md

 NOTES:
 * If you have an older version of conda you may need to use ```source activate respdf``` instead.
 * If you get an error message about Python not being installed as a framework, try modifying your ```matplotlibrc``` file to use a different backend.
-If you don't have one, you can create a very simple one one with
+If you don't have one, you can create a very simple one with
 ```bash
 echo "backend: TkAgg" > matplotlibrc
 ```